Fedora31/no-hats-bgum/README.md

   - This mod is for people playing in the creators.tf servers.
 It removes the custom cosmetics the servers add.
 This mod is intended to be installed with the main mod.
   - You may be wondering why this mod exists since the creators.tf servers provide the command `/ctfhats` to disable custom hats.
 This is because this command makes the hats disappear, but does not replace them with the default headgear.
 So for now, this mod is still included in the pack.
 - no\_unusuals.vpk
-  - This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure whitelist).
-I'm not the person maintaining this mod thus I will not update it if some unusuals are still appearing.
+  - This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure whitelist). **If TF2 receives a new update which adds new particle effects, you should remove this mod and wait for a new version to come out.**
 - no\_christmas\_lights.vpk
   - Removes christmas lights from festivized weapons.
 Not to confuse with the limited **festive** weapons, not affected by this mod.
 - no\_skins.vpk